Sue Ford

-Susanne Helene Ford (19 March 1943 – 6 November 2009) was an Australian feminist photographer who started her arts practice in the 1960s.
-She was the first Australian photographer to have a solo exhibition at the National Gallery of Victoria in 1974 with Time Series.
-A book of her portraits of women 'A Sixtieth of a Second' was published in 1987.
-Her photographs and eclectic practice was displayed in an exhibition at the National Gallery of Victoria in 2014.
+Susanne Helene Ford (19 March 1943 – 6 November 2009) was an Australian feminist photographer, filmmaker and painter who started her arts practice in the 1960s, and who came to attention in 1971 with her solo exhibition, Metamorphoses Series at the Hawthorn City Art Gallery and at the Yellow House, Sydney.

+Ford was the first Australian woman photographer to have a solo exhibition at the National Gallery of Victoria in 1974 with Time Series.
+A book of her portraits of women A Sixtieth of a Second was published in 1987.
+Her photographs and eclectic practice was displayed in an exhibition at the National Gallery of Victoria in 2014 where she was also included in the 2025 Women Photographers 1900–1975: A Legacy of Light.

 Biography

+Sue Ford was born Susanne Helene Winslow on 19 March 1943, in St Kilda, Melbourne.
+The earliest photographs are from when Ford was first introduced to the camera.
+Ford was given her first camera in her late teens to take with her on a family holiday to Europe.
+It was on her return in 1961 that Ford found employment as a delivery girl for Sutcliffe photographers in Melbourne and working as a darkroom assistant.
+Ford was one of two female to commence photographic studies in the newly established Certificate of Photography course at Royal Melbourne Institute of Technology in 1960, or 1961, but completed only the first year of a three-year course.
+In 1973 she was awarded an Ilford Scholarship that funded her postgraduate study at the Victorian College of the Arts in Melbourne.